-Prior to coming to Cleveland, Mr. Damoulakis resided in New York for three years, where he performed and recorded with the New York Philharmonic under Lorin Maazel (2003-2006), served as principal timpanist of the Long Island Philharmonic (1998-2006), and held the position of assistant principal percussion of the Harrisburg Symphony Orchestra (2003-2006).
-He performed as an active freelancer in New York, including playing on Broadway in the orchestra for Phantom of the Opera.
+Prior to coming to Cleveland, Mr. Damoulakis lived and worked in New York, where he performed and recorded with the New York Philharmonic (2003-2006), served as principal timpani of the Long Island Philharmonic (1998-2006), and held the position of assistant principal percussion of the Harrisburg Symphony Orchestra (2003-2006).
+He also performed as an active freelancer in New York, including playing in the orchestra for Phantom of the Opera on Broadway.

-A native of Boston, Massachusetts, Marc Damoulakis was exposed to music at a young age by his parents, who were educators and musicians, in piano and tuba respectively.
-He spent four summers at Tanglewood, in additionto attending the Spoleto Festival and Pacific Music Festival.
-Marc Damoulakis holds an undergraduate bachelor’s degree in percussion performance from the Manhattan School of Music, where he studied under Chris Lamb (New York Philharmonic), Duncan Patton (Metropolitan Opera Orchestra), and the late James Preiss (Steve Reich Ensemble.)
-He continued his studies in the New World Symphony under Michael Tilson Thomas for four years (1999-2003.)
+A native of Boston, Massachusetts, Mr. Damoulakis was exposed to music at a young age by his parents, who were both educators and musicians, in piano and tuba respectively.
+He later spent four summers at Tanglewood, in addition attending the Spoleto Festival and Pacific Music Festival.
+Marc Damoulakis holds a bachelor’s degree in percussion performance from the Manhattan School of Music, where he studied under Chris Lamb (New York Philharmonic), Duncan Patton (Metropolitan Opera Orchestra), and James Preiss (Steve Reich ensemble).
+He continued his studies for four years with the New World Symphony under Michael Tilson Thomas (1999-2003).

-Marc and his wife, Samantha, reside in Cleveland Heights with their son, George, and their dog, Rocky.
+Marc and his wife, Samantha, currently reside in Cleveland Heights with their son George, daughter Helen, and their dog Rocky.